 "People are impoverished here," said a man in Kandahar.
 "Yesterday I saw a woman who was going through the rubbish bins at the local hotel, collecting the leftover food.
-I asked her why she was doing so and she said she have other find food didn't any solution, she was trying to for her children." [...]
+I asked her why she was doing so and she said she didn't have anv other solution, she find food was trying to for her children." [...]